 Juliana Elkouri and Porter Braswell met where many young New Yorkers hope to find love—at an apartment party.
 Four years later, after a summer evening full of handmade lobster rolls and cocktails by the beach, Porter popped the question in Martha’s Vineyard.
 “Looking back, there were many clues that could have given it all away,” the bride recalls with a laugh.
 Still, Juliana was caught off guard when an evening walk on the beach ended with Porter on one knee.
 The date—July 3—was also significant for the couple, as it was the same date that the groom left his job in finance to launch Jopwell, a diversity hiring start-up.
 (The groom recently released the book, Let Them See You: The Guide for Leveraging Your Diversity at Work.)

-When it came time to say their vows, the couple invited 250 of their family and friends to Big Cedar Lodge, where they said "I do" by a small lake in the Ozarks.
+When it came time to say their vows, the couple invited 250 of their family and friends to Big Cedar Lodge, where they said "I do" by a small lake in the Ozarks in Missouri.
 “I grew up going on family trips to the lake in the summer, and I took Porter to our lake house to meet my family for the first time,” the bride says.
 “He fell in love with the place, [and] we knew it was the perfect setting to gather all of our friends and family.”

 "I discovered very early on that I did not enjoy planning the wedding nearly as much as I thought I would,” admits the bride.
 "Our wedding planner made the entire process a dream!"
 On the big day, Juliana got ready in the bridal suite with her bridesmaids and flower girls.